-The IMSISS-CES Visiting Scholar Fellowship provides mobility funding to CES Research Network members to undertake a visit of up to 2 weeks at one of the three IMSISS consortium institutions – The University of Glasgow (UK), Dublin City University (Ireland) or Charles University Prague (Czech Republic).
+The IMSISS-CES Visiting Scholar Fellowship provides mobility funding to CES members to undertake a visit of up to 2 weeks at one of the IMSISS consortium institutions.
+Participating institutions for the 2022/2023 fellowship cycle are Dublin City University (Ireland) and University of Trento (Italy).

 IMSISS is an international consortium of universities and non-academic partners funded by the European Union’s Erasmus+ programme to deliver an Erasmus Mundus Joint Master Degree (EMJMD) in Security, Intelligence and Strategic Studies.
 The IMSISS consortium is coordinated by the University of Glasgow.
 CES is an associate partner of the consortium.
 For more information please visit the IMSISS website.